Arist12/AI3601-Artificial-Intelligence-Principles-and-Applications/README.md

-# AI3601
+# AI3601-Artificial Intelligence: Principles and Applications

-Implementations of Labs in AI3601(IEEE honor class).
+Implementations of Labs in AI3601(SJTU-IEEE honor class).